FabioB99/Airbnb_Dashboard/README.md

 <br>

 **Section 6: Price Prediction**<br>
 The last part of the project is used to create the prediction algorithm.
 In the first part of this section, the **user interface elements** are created, using the same filtering logic as in section 4.
 Then, a new dataframe is being created based on the chosen input elements.
-However, bBefore running the prediction model, the Dataframe has to be transformed into the same shape, as the training dataset, on which the model is based upon.
+However, before running the prediction model, the Dataframe has to be transformed into the same shape, as the training dataset used in the model.
 Two start the prediction process, a clickable button is added as well.